wp-plugins/sz-google/readme.txt

 * `[sz-ggroups] ........: google translate widget`

-**Groups Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Groups Functions:** The functions of Groups unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_groups_get_code()`